hsinshufan/my_logseq_data/pages/Software Testing.md

 		- Regression Testing
 			- Testing unchanged areas to ensure they are affected by changes
 		- Smoke Testing
-			- Testing main functionalities to ensure that the build is stable enough
+			- Testing main functionalities to ensure that the build is stable enough to continue testing